Katelyn Ariel Vanhoozer Obituary (1994 - 2021) Waco Tribune-Herald

 In His mercy, God received Katelyn Ariel Vanhoozer, age 27 1/2, on Monday, September 20, 2021.
-She died from injuries suffered in a car accident.
+She had injuries suffered in a car accident.
 She loves Jesus Christ, trusts Him as her Savior, and calls Him Friend.

 She was born on March 20, 1994, in Waco, Texas where she played viola with the Central Texas String Academy.
 She graduated from Judson College in Marion, Alabama.
 She trained horses, trained riders, and was an equestrian herself specializing in dressage at Vanhoozer Farms in Weatherford, Texas.